sanjayforgenai-dev/India_AQI_Checking_App/README.md

 # India_AQI_Checking_App
-This App Helps to check  Air Quality Index of your Area in India based on Pincode input
+This App Helps to check  Air Quality Index of your Area in India based on Pincode as input
 # 🌿 India AQI Expert Dashboard

 An AI-powered environmental dashboard that provides Air Quality Index (AQI) insights for any Indian location using its **PINCODE**.
 The app combines real-world geocoding with Google's Gemini AI to offer health recommendations and local environmental analysis.